-- 1. the right to be given a written copy of the disciplinary report at least 24 hours before the hearing begins which describes the contents of the charges against the offender (unless waived by him in writing); - 2. the right to a hearing within 72 hours of placement in administrative segregation; - 3. the right to counsel substitute for all alleged violations and the right to outside retained counsel, if the alleged violation is one for which the offender could also be charged in a criminal court, e.g. possession of illegal drugs, rape or aggravated battery, etc.; - 4. the right to not be compelled to incriminate himself; - 5. the right to present evidence and witnesses on his behalf and to request cross-examination of the accuser provided such request is relevant, not repetitious, not unduly burdensome to the institution and/or not unduly hazardous to staff or offender safety.
-(The board has the option of stipulating expected testimony from witnesses.
+- The right to be given a written copy of the Disciplinary Report (Form B-05-001-A) at least 24 hours before the hearing begins which describes the contents of the charges against the offender (unless waived by him in writing). - The right to a hearing within 72 hours of placement in Administrative Segregation. - Note: See Chapter 3 "Disciplinary Hearings and Sanctions," Section 3.C. for specific instructions regarding the "72 Hour Rule." - The right to Counsel Substitute for all alleged violations and the right to outside retained Counsel, if the alleged violation is one for which the offender could also be charged in a criminal court, e.g. possession of illegal drugs, rape or aggravated battery, etc. - The right to not be compelled to incriminate himself. - 5.
+The right to present evidence and witnesses on his behalf and to request cross-examination of the accuser provided such request is relevant, not repetitious, not unduly burdensome to the institution and/or not unduly hazardous to staff or offender safety.
+(The Board has the option of stipulating expected testimony from witnesses.
 In such cases, the record of the hearing shall contain a statement indicating the nature of the stipulated testimony.
-The board should assign proper weight to such testimony as though the witness had actually appeared.)
-The accusing employee must be summoned when the report is based solely on information from confidential informants, if such a motion is raised; - 6. the right to an unbiased hearing.
-Any chairman or member directly involved in the incident, who is biased for or against the accused or who is in a therapeutic relationship with the offender that would be jeopardized by the therapist's presence on the disciplinary board, cannot hear the case unless the accused waives recusal in writing or verbally on the record.
-Performance of a routine administrative duty does not necessarily constitute direct involvement or bias; - 7. the right to enter a separate plea to each rule violation for which he is charged; - 8. the right to a written summary of the evidence and reasons for the judgment, including reasons for the sanction imposed, when the accused entered a plea of "not guilty" and was found "guilty" by the disciplinary board.
-(This will usually appear on the finalized report.)
-The convicted offender shall be given or sent a written summary; - 9. the right to appeal the decision consistent with the appropriate appeal procedure.
+The Board should assign proper weight to such testimony as though the witness had actually appeared).
+The accusing employee must be summoned when the report is based solely on information from Confidential Informants, if such a motion is raised. - 6.
+The right to an unbiased hearing.
+Any Chairman or Member directly involved in the incident, who is biased for or against the accused or who is in a therapeutic relationship with the offender that would be jeopardized by the therapist's presence on the Disciplinary Board, cannot hear the case unless the accused waives recusal in writing or verbally on the record.
+Performance of a routine administrative duty does not necessarily constitute "direct involvement" or "bias." - 7.
+The right to enter a separate plea to each rule violation for which he is charged. - 8.
+The right to a written summary of the evidence and reasons for the judgment, including reasons for the sanction imposed, when the accused entered a plea of "Not Guilty" and was found "Guilty" by the Disciplinary Board.
+(This will usually appear on the finalized report).
+The convicted offender shall be given or sent a written summary. - 9.
+The right to appeal the decision consistent with the appropriate appeal procedure.